Pierlam/OpenExcelSdk/README.md

 # What is OpenExcelSdk ?

-OpenExcelSdk is a backend dotnet library to use Excel (xlsx) very easily.
+OpenExcelSdk is a open-source backend .NET library to use Excel (xlsx) very easily.

-It's an open-source .NET library written in C#/NET8.
+It's written in C#/NET8.

 The only dependency is OpenXML SDK, the official Microsoft library to work with Excel files.